 Channahon School District's curriculum is aligned to the Common Core State Standards.
 Because of the determined rigor of the Common Core, Kindergarten-8th Grade students will be provided with differentiated instruction and flexible grouping to meet their individual academic needs.
+In reading and math, K-8 students may also be identified for Early Entrance or Grade Level Acceleration.
+This is determined after a thorough analysis of assessment data including math/reading scores and a social-emotional screener.
+Additionally, a parent conference will be held to discuss the impact of grade level acceleration.
+For more information, visit our Accelerated website: https://sites.google.com/csd17.org/acceleratedlearning/home

-In reading and math, students may be grouped into accelerated classrooms based on their proficiency in a subject area or on a specific learning target.
-All students who demonstrate a need for enrichment and extension will be provided an opportunity to advance their understanding of a respective learning target or subject area.
+All learners who demonstrate a need for enrichment and extension will be provided an opportunity to advance their understanding of a respective learning target or subject area within their classroom.